-- a) Section 106.165, F.S. requires candidates to use closed captioning and descriptive narrative in all television broadcasts regulated by the Federal Communications Commission that are on behalf of, or sponsored by, a candidate. - b) If the requirement in section (a) is not met, candidates must file a written statement with the SOE stating the reasons closed captioning is not provided. - (1) Failure to file the statement with the SOE constitutes a violation of the Florida Election Code and falls under the jurisdiction of the Florida Elections Commission.
+a) Section 106.165, F.S. requires candidates to use closed captioning and descriptive narrative in all television broadcasts regulated by the Federal Communications Commission that are on behalf of, or sponsored by, a candidate or must file a written statement with the SOE stating the reasons closed captioning is not provided.

-5. Sign Disclaimer Examples FS 106.143 ᇛ Example-INCUMBENT (Currently in Office) REPUBLICAN VOTE ME County Commissioner District 99 Political advertisement paid for and approved by ME, Republican, for County Commissioner District 99 DE Example - NON - INCUMBENT (Not Currently in Office) DEMOCRATIC VOTE ME FOR County Commissioner District 99 ПС Political advertisement paid for and approved by ME, Democrat, for County Commissioner District 99 ₽N Example - NON - INCUMBENT (Not Currently in Office) NO PARTY AFFILIATION VOTE ME FOR County Commissioner District 99 Political advertisement paid for and approved by ME, No Party Affiliation, for County Commissioner District 99 NON PAR EXAMPLE -INCUMBENT (Currently in Office) NON PARTISAN VOTE ME School Board District 99 Ź Political advertisement paid for and approved by ME, for School Board District 99 J. EXAMPLE -INCUMBENT (Currently in Office) DICIAL VOTE ME County Judge Group 99 Political advertisement paid for and approved by ME, for County Judge Group 99 υ Example - NON - INCUMBENT (Not Currently in Office) JUDICIAL VOTE ME FOR County Judge Group 99 Political advertisement paid for and approved by ME, for County Judge Group 99
+1) Failure to file the statement with the SOE constitutes a violation of the Florida Election Code and falls under the jurisdiction of the Florida Elections Commission.

+5. Sign Disclaimer Examples FS 106.143

+R Example-INCUMBENT (Currently in Office)

+REPUBLICAN VOTE ME

+County Commissioner District 99

+Political advertisement paid for and approved by ME, Republican, for County Commissioner District

+ź 99

+Example - NON - INCUMBENT (Not Currently in Office)

+DEMOCRATIC VOTE ME

+FOR

+County Commissioner District 99

+Political advertisement paid for and approved by ME, Democrat, for County Commissioner District 99

+NO AFI Example - NON - INCUMBENT (Not Currently in Office)

+Ë₽ VOTE ME

+PARTY FOR

+NO PARTY AFFILIATION County Commissioner District 99

+Ž Political advertisement paid for and approved by ME, No Party Affiliation, for County Commissioner District 99

+NON- PARTISAN EXAMPLE -INCUMBENT (Currently in Office)

+VOTE ME

+School Board District 99

+Political advertisement paid for and approved by ME, for School Board District 99

+υL EXAMPLE -INCUMBENT (Currently in Office)

+Þ VOTE ME

+JUDICIAL County Judge Group 99

+Political advertisement paid for and approved by ME, for County Judge Group 99

+JUDICIAL Example - NON - INCUMBENT (Not Currently in Office)

+VOTE ME

+FOR

+County Judge Group 99

+Political advertisement paid for and approved by ME, for County Judge Group 99

-F. Campaign Signs
+E. Campaign Signs